BoriisE/Linux-Server-Recovery-and-Port-Validation/README.md

 - Cloud Provider: Hetzner Cloud
 - Server Type: CPX22
 - Operating System: Ubuntu 22.04
-- Access Method: SSH (PuTTY)
+- Access Method: SSH
 - Port Tested: 443 (HTTPS)

 ---

-## Recovery Steps
+## Recovery Process

-### 1. Identifying Public IP
+### Identifying Public IP
+The public IPv4 address of the server was obtained from the Hetzner Cloud Console.
-Checked networking configuration in Hetzner Console to obtain the public IPv4 address used for SSH access and validation.
+This address was used for SSH access and external connectivity validation.

-### 2. SSH Key Generation
+### SSH Key Generation
-Generated an SSH key pair using PuTTYgen.
-Uploaded the public key to Hetzner and stored the private key locally.
+An SSH key pair was generated.
+The public key was uploaded to Hetzner, while the private key was securely stored locally for authentication.

-### 3. Enabling Rescue Mode
+### Enabling Rescue Mode
-Activated Rescue System in Hetzner.
-Performed a power cycle and logged into the rescue environment as root.
+The Rescue System was activated from the Hetzner panel.
+The server was rebooted into a temporary recovery environment to restore access.

-### 4. Mounting the Main System
+### Mounting the Main System
-Mounted the main disk partition:

-lsblk
-mount /dev/sda1 /mnt

-Accessed the original filesystem structure.
+The primary disk partition of the original operating system was mounted inside the rescue environment to access and modify system files.

-### 5. Restoring SSH Access
+### Restoring SSH Access
-Created SSH directory and authorized_keys file:

-mkdir -p /mnt/root/.ssh
-touch /mnt/root/.ssh/authorized_keys
-chmod 600 /mnt/root/.ssh/authorized_keys

-Inserted the public SSH key and rebooted the server.

-Result: SSH access restored via key-based authentication.
+A secure SSH key-based authentication setup was configured manually inside the original system.
+After rebooting, access via SSH key was successfully restored.

 ---

 ## Service Validation

-Checked service status:

-systemctl status <service-name>

-Verified listening port:

-ss -tulpn | grep 443

-Checked service logs:

-journalctl -u <service-name> -f
+After restoring access, the server booted into the main Ubuntu system.
+The service was verified to be active, enabled, and running correctly.
+It was confirmed that the application was properly bound to port 443 and listening for incoming connections.

+System logs were reviewed to ensure there were no critical runtime errors.

 ---

 ## External Port Validation

-From local machine (PowerShell):

-Test-NetConnection <SERVER_IP> -Port 443

-Result:
-TcpTestSucceeded : True

-Confirmed that port 443 is publicly accessible.
+External connectivity was tested from a local machine to confirm that port 443 was publicly accessible.
+The successful connection confirmed that the service was reachable from the internet and not blocked by firewall or network restrictions.

 ---

 ## Final Result

 - SSH access successfully restored
-- Server booted into normal mode
+- Server operating in normal mode
 - Service running and enabled
 - Port 443 publicly accessible
-- No critical errors in logs
+- No critical errors detected

 ---

 ## Skills Demonstrated

 - Linux system recovery
-- Disk mounting in rescue environment
-- SSH key-based authentication setup
-- systemd service management
-- Network socket inspection
-- External connectivity validation
 - Cloud infrastructure troubleshooting
+- SSH key-based authentication configuration
+- Service validation and monitoring
+- Network accessibility verification
+- Secure server configuration
 """